signalfx/integrations/collectd-mongodb/README.md

 # ![](https://github.com/signalfx/integrations/blob/master/collectd-mongodb/img/integrations_mongodb.png) MongoDB Plugin

-_This is a directory consolidate all the metadata associated with the MongoDB collectd plugin.
+_This directory consolidates all the metadata associated with the MongoDB collectd plugin.
 The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd-mongodb)_

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)